We are all about Neon Signs here at Neon Mamma, the new-age LED version that is.

 These three gases are left over when nitrogen, oxygen, argon, and carbon dioxide are removed from air.

 Sir William Ramsay and Morris W. Travers had made a very important discovery and probably didn't know how important Neon would become.

 Neon is created during the alpha process of stars, which is when helium and oxygen are fused together.

 However, without an electrical current, neon remains colorless.
 Therefore do not expect to look up to a Neon sky at night time.

 In the average home in the USA, there are approximately 10 liters of Neon Gas present!

-Neon is Both An Abundant Element In the Universe and Rare
+It is Both an Abundant Element in the Universe and Rare

-Many Signs We Think Of as Neon Aren't True Neon at all!
+Many Signs We Think Of as Neon Really Aren't!!

 True Neon actually only glows a reddish-orange in a vacuum.
 Signs of any other color are not true neon and are made up of other noble gasses or are a form of colored fluorescent lighting.

 Neon Light can Penetrate Fog